e4och/js-101/README.md

 ## **One Line function**

-When an arrow function has only one line in it, we can put it in the same line as the arrow, and the curly brackets are optional, and also remove the return keyword if we are returning anything
+When an arrow function has only one line in it, we can put it in the same line as the arrow, and the curly brackets are optional, and to also remove the return keyword if we are returning anything

 ```jsx
 const oneLine = () => 2 + 3; //one line function with return